Vidit-Goel2k/ZVG_UNLOCK_SMQ2/readme.md

 ## Disclaimer
 This program is provided "as is" without any guarantees.
 Use at your own risk.
 Ensure proper testing in non-production systems before deployment.

 ---

-## Additional Documentation

-### Guide: Running the Program in SE38

-1. Open transaction SE38 in your SAP system.
-2. Enter the program name `ZVG_UNLOCK_SMQ2`.
-3. Click the execute button (F8).
-4. Monitor the logs in the output screen.

----

-### Guide: Debugging Common Issues

-#### Issue: "No authorization to execute function module"
-- Ensure the user executing the program has the required authorizations for the function modules used.
-- Contact your SAP Basis team to adjust authorizations if needed.

-#### Issue: "Queue not unlocked despite successful TID fetch"
-- Verify if the TID fetched belongs to the correct queue.
-- Check for underlying errors in the SMQ2 transaction or system logs (transaction SM21).

-#### Issue: "Network-related errors"
-- Ensure stable network connectivity between the application server and the database.
-- Coordinate with your network or Basis team to resolve potential connectivity issues.

-#### Issue: "System-level problems"
-- Check for locked resources or contention issues at the system level.
-- Look for logs in transactions SM21 or ST22 to identify and resolve system errors.

----